 Every faculty member in every class shall administer the IDEA teaching evaluation form.
+IDEA evaluations will be done online, with individual faculty members given a unique URL for each course section to distribute to their students.
 All faculty have the option of using the long form or the short form.
 For individuals who do not specify which form they wish to use in a class, tenured Full Professors and part-time faculty will default to the short form and all other faculty members will default to the long form.